processone/docs.ejabberd.im/content/admin/configuration.md

 		      "Nickname": "NICKNAME"
 		      "Birthday": "BDAY"

-Note that `mod_vcard_ldap` module checks an existence of the user before searching his info in LDAP.
+Note that `mod_vcard` with LDAP backend checks an existence of the user before searching their info in LDAP.

 -   `ldap_vcard_map` example:

 		ldap_vcard_map:
-		  "NICKNAME": {"%u": []} # just use user's part of JID as his nickname "FN": {"%s": ["displayName"]}
+		  "NICKNAME": {"%u": []} # just use user's part of JID as their nickname "FN": {"%s": ["displayName"]}
 		  "CTRY": {"Russia": []}
 		  "EMAIL": {"%u@%d": []}